German Police Detain Suspect in Connection With Berlin Christmas Market Attack

-The suspect's telephone number was saved on Anis Amri's cellphone
+The suspect's telephone number was saved on Anis Amri's cellphone+ READ ARTICLE

 (BERLIN) — German prosecutors said Wednesday that they have detained a Tunisian man they think may have been involved in last week’s truck attack on a Christmas market in Berlin.